Skip to content

 The advantages of CLEAN-AP compared to older ground clutter filters include:

-• CLEAN-AP™ performs automated clutter detection and suppression with no need for manual intervention.
+• CLEAN-AP™ performs automated clutter detection and suppression without manual intervention.

 • The need for clutter maps is eliminated through CLEAN-AP™’s real-time ground clutter detection capability.